The sulfide oxidation procedure of Page and coworkers (1)

 - peroxide addition time and dilution: clearly overoxidation can be minimized by controlling this variable, and we worked to add the peroxide as slowly as possible.
 The Page paper does not prescribe a dilution volume for the aqueous peroxide (‘added dropwise as a dilute methanol solution’) and this could be a worthwhile factor to optimize.

-Our conclusion: this is a serviceable reaction which is easy to perform.
+this is a serviceable reaction which is easy to perform.
 We suspected that a more selective method was available, however, and did not scale this reaction to produce a larger batch for purification.
 If we wanted to improve the selectivity of the reaction, some things we would look into would include:

 - The authors stated that a large excess of acetonitrile can minimize overoxidation.
 The generic experimental procedure in the Page paper recommended a slight excess (1:1.5 molar ratio relative to starting sulfide).
 Would a larger amount of acetonitrile make a difference?